 You may choose to enroll in the IU Installment Payment Plan, which distributes payments across due dates within the term.
 There is a \$25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not eligible to be included in the installment payment plan.
 The \$25 fee is due each term.
-Students must submit an Installment Plan Enrollment Form each term, which is located in MYIU student portal.
-For your convenience payments are accepted online.
-The minimum account balance to qualify for the installment plan is \$200.
+Students must submit an Installment Plan Enrollment Form each term, which is located in MyIU portal, Student Finances, under Business Office Documents & Forms.
+Installment plan due dates and additional information may be found on the enrollment form.
+Late payment fees apply.